 - In the first two Serious Sam games, Sam can strafe-run something fierce, which makes the colossal distances slightly more bearable.
-In contrast, though, practically every single Mook moves even faster (and the infamous Headless Kamikazes run just as fast as you, so once they get close enough there's no escaping the explosion.)
-The only way to outrun anything is by sprinting in BFE, and even then Werebulls are still faster than Sam.
+In contrast, though, practically every single Mook moves even faster, and the infamous Beheaded Kamikazes run just as fast as you, so once they get close enough there's no escaping the explosion.
+BFE allows Sam to sprint, and even then charging Werebulls are still faster than him.

 - Nomad and Psycho in Crysis: Maximum Speed nanosuit mode allows them to outrun every enemy, and even land-based vehicles for a short time.

-- Half-Life attempts to justify this with a mention of a company-sponsored biathlon in the introductory scene, suggesting that Gordon Freeman has reason to be experienced at both running and handling guns, not that he'd necessarily have done them in a heavily armored suit.
+- Half-Life attempts to justify this with a mention of a company-sponsored decathlon in the introductory scene, suggesting that Gordon Freeman has reason to be experienced at both running, jumping and handling firearms.

-- The player in S.T.A.L.K.E.R. can sprint to outrun any mutant, provided they aren't wearing Powered Armor which prevents sprinting.
-Keeping a couple energy drinks on hand lets you sprint nigh-indefinitely.
+- The player characters in S.T.A.L.K.E.R. can sprint to outrun any mutant, provided they aren't wearing the Exoskeleton Powered Armor, which prevents sprinting.
+Keeping a couple energy drinks or stamina-enhancing artifacts on hand lets you sprint nigh-indefinitely.